lomska/Visualizing-Global-Trade-Networks/README.md

 n_links = 2
 ```

 The network connects each country/territory to its N largest (in US dollars) suppliers of a selected good.
-This is where you define N. The optimal number is between 1 and 3; more links tend to look too cluttered in most cases.
+N_links determines how many links to draw.
+The optimal number is between 1 and 3; more links tend to look too cluttered in most cases.

 #### Coloring parameter